 One of the big drawbacks of self-checkouts is that users can manipulate systems to shoplift items or pay less for items than they are worth, resulting in inventory shrink.
 While customers may do this by mistake (i.e. selecting the wrong Apple variety) this vulnerability can easily be exploited on purpose.

-However, introducing these measures comes at the expense of the shopping experience and give customers the impression that they are being suspected to steal things.
-Some shoppers will be uncomfortable with high levels of surveillance at self-checkout, or become frustrated if their checkout experience is constantly interrupted by notifications or manual approvals from store people.
+However, introducing these measures comes at the expense of the shopping experience and gives customers the impression that they are being suspected of stealing things.
+Some shoppers will be uncomfortable with high levels of surveillance at self-checkout or become frustrated if their checkout experience is constantly interrupted by notifications or manual approvals from store people.

-In fact, select locations including Dollar General and British chain Booths have decided to pause or roll back the expansion of self-checkouts, citing customer complaints about slow and unwieldy checkout processes.
+In fact, select retail locations have decided to pause or roll back the expansion of self-checkouts, citing customer complaints about slow and unwieldy checkout processes.

 The bottom line?
 You need to balance security with customer experience considerations.
 If security measures result in shoppers opting for traditional checkouts instead, this system may require a rethink.